 There are a few ways you can help the message you wish to give in your caricature come across, here are a few examples to help the humoristic side of your drawing:

 - Add text: Give the character something to say in a speech bubble or add a funny caption.

 - Add symbolic objects: An accessory can emphasise a personality as much as the person in the caricature (does your model always wear a tie?
 Exaggerate that!).

 - Create a situation: In satire, caricatures of people are often placed in a humorous context (If they like cycling, draw them on a tiny bike!).

 To summarise, put all of your basic knowledge about the person into your caricature of them, but don’t forget to let your imagination express your sense of humour, too!

 To practice doing these three things, it is important that you constantly look for inspiration and even take drawing classes to train yourself to draw caricatures.
-This can be done with online drawing tutorials or face to face drawing lessons London, Manchester, Leeds etc. which give you step-by-step drawing instructions to guide you, or you can sign up to a formal drawing course.
+This can be done with drawing lessons online or face to face drawing lessons London, Manchester, Leeds etc. which give you step-by-step drawing instructions to guide you, or you can sign up to a formal drawing course.

 Let’s take a look at the potential professional opportunities for keen caricature artists.
 Your passion for drawing and painting can lead you to a variety of artistic careers such as:

 - Editorial Illustrator: Editorial illustration involves drawing for the press and newspapers in particular.
 Editorial illustrators have to work as artists and have a good understanding of current affairs, which they portray in their work.